-I have seen numerous landscape plans for massed planting areas showing depth of topsoil mix to be 100 mm or 200 mm over compacted sub-grade (usually heavily compacted clay subsoils).
+I have seen numerous landscape plans for massed planting areas showing the depth of topsoil mix to be 100 mm or 200 mm over compacted subgrade (usually heavily compacted clay subsoils).
 If washed turf was to be installed on a very sandy topsoil of this depth there would probably be very few problems.
-However, when trees are planted into such conditions, even from 5 litre containers but generally from much larger containers, there are a number of problems that can and do develop.
+However, when trees are planted in such conditions, even from 5-litre containers but generally from much larger containers, there are a number of problems that can and do develop.
 The most obvious one is that the root balls end up sitting in a well of water and suffer from oxygen deprivation.

 Adequate soil depth is essential for aeration and drainage, water storage and support (especially during wet conditions).
 Craul (1992) suggests that a (drained) depth of 450-600 mm provides sufficient water storage and rooting volume in areas of reliable rainfall.
 Drier areas would require deeper soils unless irrigation was supplied.
 Perry (1994) suggests a depth of 400 mm for good tree growth and 500-750 mm for excellent tree growth.
 If adequate depth can’t be provided over the entire site then greater depth at tree locations can be created provided there is adequate subsoil drainage (Craul, 1992, Fig. 9.16).

 Conventional containers (pots/ bags) tend to have dimensions where depth roughly equals diameter.
 Large containers are often deeper than most available topsoils or specified depths of soil mix (Table 1).
 Perhaps thought could be given to growing plants in “low profile containers” as described by Milbocker (1994) and Gilman (1994) or perhaps designers will have to specify smaller plants in smaller containers.

 Table 1: Depth of container (mm) for various container sizes.